mp3monster/oci-arch-oke-graphql/docs/api-config.md

 We want to create several simple Deployments into the API Gate.
 Each of the following sections describes the API and the deployment parameters

 Where URLS are required these need to be URLs of the Kubernetes entry points.
-These can be set by copying the **Kubernetes API Private Endpoint** the OKE configuration and appending the service name to the end, so you should have something like:
+These can be set by copying the **Kubernetes API Private Endpoint** to the OKE configuration and appending the service name to the end, so you should have something like:

-***10.0.0.131:6443***/ref-data-svc
+***10.0.0.131:6443***/graphql-svc

+##### Directly Calling Resolvers

+For test Routes 2 and 3 to work it will be necessary to create an ingress point for the services ref-data-svc and event-data-svc.
+This can be done utilizing the prepared Kubernetes yaml file called ref-data-ingress.yaml and event-data-ingress.yaml respectively.
+This can then be applied with the command *kubectl apply -f ./ref-data-ingress.yaml* which will expose the REST endpoints (without any load balancing).
+To remove these endpoints as we would in a production-like setup we can use the command *kubectl remove ingress ref-data-ingress* (and event-data-ingress for the corresponding ingress point).

+Note: We assume you have deployed the main graphql-svr as this sets up the ingress controller that will be needed.

-## Test
+## Test API Deployment

 This will allow us to validate that we can invoke the API Gateway properly and will return a result through the correct path.
 Once everything is deployed correctly this can be deleted.
 Within the test group, we will include direct paths to our resolvers for the purposes of testing and changes.